 I asked the booking agent for FFH to take my request to the group.
 He told me that he would not do this.
 Why?
 Because, he said, they would likely say Yes!
 If I let them, they would sing for free.

-In the late 1990’s, I decided to use concerts as a way to promote the church.
-I thought if outside people attended a concert that they might be interested in our church and start attending.
+In the late 1990s, I decided to use concerts as one way to promote the church.
+I thought if outside people attended a concert they might be interested in our church and start attending.
 While the concerts did draw large crowds, not one person ever became a part of our church as a result of attending a concert.

 I put on a concert at Hilltop High School in West Unity, Ohio featuring the group contemporary Christian group Sierra.
-I decided to sell tickets for the event, advertised it heavily, and sold 400 tickets, at 8.00 a piece.
+I decided to sell tickets for the event, advertised it heavily, and sold 400 tickets, at $8 each.
 Sierra charged us $4,000 plus expenses to come sing for us.
 All told, the church lost $2,000.00 on the concert.

-I pastored Grace Baptist Church, renamed Our Father’s House, in West Unity for seven years.
+I pastored Our Father’s House, in West Unity for seven years.
 In addition to the above concerts, the following Christian groups came to our church to sing:

 The Mast Brothers, a southern gospel group, were the easiest to work with and Annie Herring, by far, was the hardest.
 When Herring came to our church, it was quite evident that she was put out at having to sing at such a small venue, even though there were more than a hundred people crowded into our little storefront church.
 David Meece?
 Eclectic, strange, and he borrowed a Bible of mine and permanently highlighted and underlined verses in it.
 He didn’t ask me if he could do this, and had he asked me I would have said no. As a result, I had to buy a new Bible.

-I pastored Somerset Baptist Church in SE Ohio for 11 years.
-During this time, a number of southern gospel groups came to the church and sang.
+I pastored Somerset Baptist Church in southeast Ohio for eleven years.
+During this time, a number of Southern gospel groups came to the church and sang.
 One group, The Songsmen Quartet, a local group from the Lancaster area, was a church favorite, holding at least one concert a year for many years.
-The group broke up (and may have later started up with different people) after two of the group members got friendly with each other and committed adultery.
+The group broke up (and may have later restarted with different people) after two of the group members got overtly friendly with each other and committed adultery.

-Several hundred people from all over SE Ohio, came to hear Hiner sing.
+Several hundred people from all over Southeast Ohio, came to hear Hiner sing.
 The building was packed.
 Hiner made no demands or requests, sat down at our old, beat up church piano, and just started singing.
 In between songs, he shared funny stories, and from start to finish, this was the best Christian concert I ever attended.
-After the concert, Hiner hopped into his car, I believe it was an old, high mile Mercedes, and drove on down the road.
+After the concert, Hiner hopped into his car, I believe it was an old, high-mile Mercedes, and drove on down the road.

-There is a certain group of Christians I call diesel sniffers.
-These kind of people don’t support a local church, and they travel from church to church listening to their favorite Christian singing groups.
+There is a certain group of Christians I call diesel sniffers — people who don’t support a local church, spending their weekends traveling from church to church to hear their favorite Christian singing groups.
 They throw a few dollars in the plate and walk out the door of the church blessed!
 They subscribe to the Singing News so they can find out when their favorite groups with be near where they live.
-These kind of people wouldn’t walk across the street to share their faith, but they would drive two hours to hear their favorite quartet sing.
+Such people wouldn’t walk across the street to share their faith, but they would drive two hours to hear their favorite quartet sing.

 There is a lot of fakery in the Christian music business.
-I suppose this inevitable due to the fact that they travel from church to church, venue to venue.
+I suppose this is inevitable due to the fact that they travel from church to church, venue to venue.
 They develop a routine, a shtick.
-Where they get into trouble is when their routine or shtick extends to their spirituality or their emotional responses.
+Where they get into trouble is when their shtick extends to their spirituality or their emotional responses.
 Years ago, I went with a church member to hear The McKamey’s sing.
 There was one song where one of the female singers kicked off her shoes and had an emotional, supposedly spiritual, outburst.
 I thought, God just touched her heart.
-A week later, the church member and I heard The McKamey’s again at a huge gospel sing.
+A week later, the church member heard The McKamey’s again at a huge gospel sing.
 Same song, and at the exact same point in the song, the female singer kicked off her shoes and had an emotional, supposedly spiritual, outburst.
 The woman wasn’t being “blessed.”
-Her display was rehearsed and meant to elicit an emotional response from the audience.
+Her display was rehearsed and was meant to elicit an emotional response from the audience.
 Reason?
 Stirred emotions lead to open wallets.
-I saw this kind of rehearsed, fake, insincere, emotional manipulation countless times at southern gospel, contemporary Christian, and Christian rock concerts.
+I saw this kind of rehearsed, fake, insincere, emotional manipulation countless times at Southern gospel, contemporary Christian, and Christian rock concerts.
 They used the same tactics and manipulations that I did as a pastor.
 Sincere?
-Perhaps, but it is still emotional manipulation and it often results in people doing things they wouldn’t normally do, things like giving large sums of money, running the aisles. going to the altar, etc.
+Perhaps, but it is still emotional manipulation and it often results in people doing things they wouldn’t normally do; things like giving large sums of money, running the aisles, or going to the altar.

-Late into my time as a pastor and as a Christian, I realized that Christian concerts were entertainment.
-As much as the musicians tried to sell me on their music being a ministry, I realized it was just religious oriented entertainment, no different from the Darius Rucker concert Polly and I attended last year.
+I eventually realized that Christian concerts were entertainment, no different from that in the “world.”
+As much as the musicians tried to sell me on their music being a “ministry,” I realized it was just religion-oriented entertainment, no different from the secular concerts Polly and I attend every year (Collective Soul and Killer Queen coming up in June.)
 Once I came to this conclusion, I was free to just sit back and enjoy!